-The same following formatting applies to the Annex Head 2 style i.e. press carriage return, the following paragraph is the Heading 1 separation line style, press carriage return again, and you will be back to body text.
+When at the end of the heading Annex Head 3 style text, press carriage return, the following paragraph is the Heading 2 separation line style, press carriage return again, and the following line will be in Body text style.

 A.1.1.1.
-EXAMPLE OF ANNEX HEAD 4 STYLE
+Example of Annex Head 4 style

-The Annex Head 3 style is followed by body text and does not have a separation line.
+The Annex Head 4 style is followed by Body text and does not have a separation line.